estarriol43/vm-utils/README.md

 * **Networking:**
   * `-n, --net MODE`: Network mode (`tuntap`, `macvtap`, or `none`).
 Default is `tuntap`.
+    * Please use `01-netplan-jetson.yaml` on jetson thor if using tuntap mode
   * `-t, --tap DEV`: Name of the tap device to use/create (default: `tap0`).
   * `-b, --bridge BRIDGE`: Network bridge interface to attach the tap to (default: `br0`).